ncphillips/makersasylum.com/memberships.md

   title: Regular Membership
 - template: body-copy
   content: |-
     Need some tools to realise your crazy ideas?
 Here's what you can do.
 Pick your laptop and move that peach to our space.
 Sign-up for our reasonable membership plans and get making!
-Move it already.
+Move it already..

     Benefits:

     1. Access to the space (DUH!)
-    2. Access tools*
+    2. Access to tools*
     3. Free wi-fi

     **Category A: Desk**